spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 cf push -f usage-cost-processor.yml
 ```

-Create a CF manifest yaml `usage-cost-logger.yml` file for the `UsageCostLogger` using its configuration properties:
+Create a CF manifest yaml `usage-cost-logger.yml` file for the `UsageCostLogger` using its [configuration properties](#configuring-the-usagecostlogger-application)

 ```
 applications: